 The #TinyDoorsATL project was started by Atlanta artist Karen Anderson with the stated goal of inspiring curiosity and exploration in people who happen across the little doors, which are affixed near various landmarks that make Atlanta unique.

 Hidden in plain sight around the city, the doors are meant to draw your curiosity down to ground level, and be seen by those who take the time to look.
 Sometimes the best ideas come along in one-twelfth scale.

 Know Before You Go

-To see Door #6, follow the Beltline trail either north from the Carter Center or south from Piedmont Park.
-The door just north of the bridge over Rt.
+The map coordinates are for Door #6.
+Follow the Beltline trail either north from the Carter Center or south from Piedmont Park.
+The door is just north of the bridge over Rt.
 78, at Paris-on-Ponce.